terra-reference/terraref.github.io/_drafts/kickoff_report.md

 1. uploading a file triggers the pipeline.
 Here is an example of the finished product: http://141.142.208.144/clowder/files/5643baa8e4b086fa6db916ca
 2. launching a Jupyter notebook, then the analysis can be done at the bash shell.

+### Sharing data and vocabularies

+At the meeting participants were unsure of how data can be shared.

+Teams have the option of requesting a local instance of the TERRA Refence Computing infrastrucutre.
+We will release a TERRA network of the BETYdb database starting with a database for simulated test data, one for reference data, one for the Illinois team and one for the Texas A&M team.

+Even more important than the network of databses is a suite of easy methods for finding and using data.
+BETYdb, for example, exports data as `.csv`, `.json`, and `.xml` as well as through the rOpenSci traits package and url queries such as betydb.org/search?=miscanthus+yield.

+It is designed to pull updates to the reference data sets and _optionally_ push any shared data back.
+It

 [1]  https://github.com/terraref/computing-pipeline/issues/new
 [2] https://gitter.im/terraref/computing-pipeline